What’s it all about?

 River: A nice alternative to the Tube or train, some locals opt to take the River Bus from Putney Pier.
 The RB6 runs to Blackfriars and from there other services can take you all the way to North Greenwich.

 Cycle: Biking commuters enjoy a half hour ride to Victoria.

 Putney residents can take their pick from several local state and private schools.
-Our Lady of Victories, St Mary's CE Primary School and Brandlehow Primary School are some of the most popular choices for children up to the age of 11.
+Our Lady of Victories, St Mary's CE Primary School, Hotham Primary School and Brandlehow Primary School are some of the most popular choices for children up to the age of 11.
 Secondary options include two academies, ARK Putney Academy and Ashcroft Technology Academy.
-There are several private schools in the area, such as Putney High for girls and St Paul’s School for boys.
+There are several private schools in the area, such as The Roche School, Putney High for girls and St Paul’s School for boys.

 Please see our schools tab for more information on schools in this area.

 If you’re looking to buy, sell, rent or let in Putney, contact the KFH Putney branch today.